Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: [https://addons.mozilla.org/en-US/firefox/addon/privacy-badger17/](https://addons.mozilla.org/en-US/firefox/addon/privacy-badger17/)

+**NOTE: login with socials credentials (google, apple, etc.) are automatically blocked by this extension, if you wish to enable it just click on the extension incon (the skunk one) and allow a specific host (like "accounts.google.com").**

 *This step will increase your rate of blocked trackers, is a bit redundant with AdGuard for most of the time but will be useful if for whatever reason you have to disable your adblocker.*